101+ Summer Activities for Kids in SWMI for Warm Weather Fun PLUS Printable Bucket List!

 Summer Camps & Classes

-Camps and classes are a fun way to keep children’s brains energized and learning during the summer break from schoolwork.
+Camps and classes are a fun way to keep children’s brains energized and learning during the summer break from school.

 Whether your child is interested in creative endeavors like art or music or more physical activities like sports, Kalamazoo offers a diverse set of camps to meet all families’ needs.